 More than 110,000 veterans with Parkinson’s disease (PD) receive care through the U.S. Department of Veterans Affairs (VA).
+The Parkinson’s Foundation and the U.S. Department of Veterans Affairs (VA) have partnered to improve the health, well-being, and quality of life for veterans living with Parkinson’s.

 Most people with Parkinson’s develop symptoms at 50 years of age or older.
 One million people in the U.S. live with Parkinson’s today.
 This number will rise as our population ages, as will the number of veterans diagnosed with the disease.
 While living with Parkinson's can be challenging, an early diagnosis and beginning treatment can help people live well with Parkinson's.